 Two counties with robust workforce development investments, San Francisco and Los Angeles, offered to purchase the software and develop a pilot to ensure that progress was made in the development and implementation of the CA ECE Workforce Registry.
 The Planning Committee endorsed the development of a pilot created at the county level with a commitment to work with the state-wide stakeholder group on larger policy issues and system development.

-Over time the planning group evolved into the Workforce Registry Advisory Board (WRAB) which continues to meet to this day.
+Over time the planning group evolved into the Workforce Registry Advisory Board (WRAB) which met regularly to plan implementation of the CA ECE Workforce Registry.

 - 2015 Registry expands to Santa Clara County